MajaMicevska/MajaMicevska.github.io/index.md

 ### My Background

 I am from Macedonia.
-I hold a PhD in Economics from Claremont Graduate University.
+I hold a PhD in Economics from Claremont Graduate University, USA.
 My research interests are in blending econometric and machine learning methods to explore societal issues.

 I am currently affiliated with Vrije Universiteit Brussel (VUB) and UBI Business School.